 Commercial Landscape Maintenance

-and Commercial Janitorial
+and Commercial Cleaning Services

-Our Commercial Landscape Maintenance and Janitorial Services division has remained at about 85% capacity over the last month and a half.
+Our Commercial Landscape Maintenance and Commercial Cleaning Services division has remained at about 85% capacity over the last month and a half.
 Keeping this part of our business up and running has been both a challenge and a blessing.
 As we continue to bring revenue in the door, we have had to continuously change and evolve our methods and services to fit the times.
 Although these changes were made to fit the circumstances, we believe they will also help us thrive in the future, as our industry undergoes permanent changes.

 We have moved our focus away from the standard scope of work and refocused more of our services on Safety and Risk Management.
 Safety has always been “first” for our business, but now sanitization, risk reduction, and protecting client assets take on greater importance than ever before.